Revolutionary-Games/RevolutionaryWebApp/README.md

 First prepare the server to deploy with all the software.

-For CentOS / Fedora you can install things with:
+For Rocky linux / Fedora you can install things with:
 ```sh
 dnf install aspnetcore-runtime-6.0 git postgresql-server redis nginx rsync cronie dnf-automatic emacs-nox certbot-nginx tmux wget
 ```